What do all of the Toxic Markers in Backlink Audit mean?

 - Domain backlink profile poor — a domain has too many backlinks in comparison with the number of referring domains so it looks manipulated.

-You know those directory websites that list hundreds and thousands of domains on a single page in a neverending list?
+Do you know those directory websites that list hundreds and thousands of domains on a single page in a neverending list?
 Yup, that’s likely manipulation.
-If your domain somehow ends up on such a list directory, your domain’s trust score could be in danger.

 - Link directory — the link likely comes from a link directory with a large number of external links.